 ServiceChannel has become increasingly aware that many of our customers have been investing more and more into in-house maintenance technicians, rather than completely relying on third party service providers and contractors.
-These companies have efforts of varying sizes and scopes, with many using a hybrid model - only bringing a portion of their service calls in-house.
-Whichever model is considered - all in-house, hybrid in-house and third party, or only third party, the following factors come into play.
+These companies have efforts of varying sizes and scopes, with many using a hybrid model by only bringing a portion of their service calls in-house.
+Whichever model is considered - all in-house, hybrid in-house and third party, or only third party - the following factors come into play.

 Possibly the biggest driver when considering the differences between in-house or third party maintenance is cost.
 Some companies choose to use in-house technicians in pursuit of cost savings.
 Bringing technicians in-house can give the facility department more control over their costs - avoiding markups and controlling labor and travel costs.